cockroachdb/docs/cockroachcloud/migrations-page.md

 The **Migrations** page on the {{ site.data.products.db }} Console features a **Schema Conversion Tool** that helps you:

-- Convert a schema from another database for use with CockroachDB.
+- Convert a schema from a PostgreSQL database for use with CockroachDB.
-- Create a new database that uses a converted schema.
+- Create a new database that uses the converted schema.

 {{site.data.alerts.callout_info}}
 On the **Migrations** page, a *migration* refers to converting a schema for use with CockroachDB and creating a new database that uses the schema.
 It does not include moving data to the new database.
 For details on all steps required to complete a database migration, see [Migrate Your Database to CockroachDB](../{{version_prefix}}migration-overview.html).